 Note: the terminology used in this report is taken directly from the definitions in the Equality Act 2010.
-It is not the same as that used colloquially but has been used to accurately reflect each groups legal status according to their membership or otherwise of the protected characteristics of gender reassignment (transsexual) or sex (female/woman or male/man).
+It is not the same as that used colloquially but has been chosen to accurately reflect each group’s legal status according to their membership or otherwise of the protected characteristics of gender reassignment (transsexual) or sex (female/woman or male/man).

 A woman is defined as a female of any age (Section 212 Equality Act) and is covered by the protected characteristic of sex.

 This legislation underpins women’s rights and means a woman cannot be treated unfairly because of her sex.
 It is the law a woman can use to defend herself against sexism.

 Legal definition: “In relation to the protected characteristic of sex (a) a reference to a person who has a particular protected characteristic is a reference to a man or to a woman; (b) a reference to persons who share a protected characteristic is a reference to persons of the same sex”.

 Transgender people are covered by the protected characteristic of gender reassignment.
 It means that transgender people must not be treated unfairly because they are transgender.

 Legal definition: “A person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex.”

 The legal definition of this protected characteristic is very broad and non-medicalised.
 A person can self-identify as transgender by simply proposing to undergo a process of gender reassignment.
 The Equality and Human Rights Commission (EHRC) has published statutory code to help interpret the law, and explains that a child will be covered even if they are too young to make a decision to reassign their gender.
 They will nonetheless be considered to have started their personal process of change, as manifested by, for example, changing their mode of dress.